manwar/perlweeklychallenge-club/challenge-098/abigail/README.md

 Create subroutine `readN($FILE, $number)` returns the first `n`-characters and moves the pointer to the (`n+1`)th character.

+### Notes

+What a poorly defined challenge.

+> You are given a file

+What does that mean?
+Do we get the content?
+A file handle?
+A file descriptor?
+A file name?

+The example (but not the challenge itself), suggest we're getting a file name.
+Ok, but....:

+> moves the pointer

+What pointer?
+File handles/descriptors point to something, so then it can be argued we should leave the file handle open, pointing to a place in the file.
+But we have just established we are *not getting* a file handle -- we're getting a file name.
+So, what pointer are we talking about?

+What on earth are we supposed to do?

+Are we supposed to create a file handle, and keep file handle open?
+Should we just slurp in the file content, and keep a pointer to what we have returned?

+What should happen if we call `readN` with different files, interleaved?
+Keep track of where we are for each file?
+Restart if called with `file1`, then `file2`, and then `file1` again?

+Our implementation will be a real stab in the dark -- we've no idea what we are supposed to do.

+### Input
+Our program will read lines from standard input; each line consists of a filename and an amount of characters to read, separated by whitespace.

 ### Example
 ~~~~
 Input: Suppose the file (input.txt) contains "1234567890"